super3/traffic-cv/README.md

-# trafficCV
+# Traffic CV
-Rough library for determining physical state from traffic cameras.
+Toolset for determining physical state from traffic cameras.